malik027/Mr-Robot-1/README.md

 ![screenshot](images/15.png)

 Oh man, that's a terrible password!
 Who cares, it's easy to crack!
 Since we have the password and the session on the host, let's see if we can log in as the robot user.

 Okay, we got shell!
 Now we want to be able to login to robot.
-So what we need to do is establish a TTY Shell.
+So what we need to do is establish a **[TTY Shell](https://unix.stackexchange.com/questions/4126/what-is-the-exact-difference-between-a-terminal-a-shell-a-tty-and-a-con)**.
 We can do so by typing the following line:

 ```
 python -c 'import pty;pty.spawn("/bin/sh")'